-- Use only an approved red gasoline container to store fuel. - The container must be firmly secured to the cargo box and placed so that it does not touch the ground in the event of an overturning.
-BRP LinQ containers are highly recommended. - Never fill a gasoline container on the vehicle.
-An electrical static discharge may ignite the fuel. - For refueling, strictly adhere to instructions in Fuel. - Never start or operate the engine if the fuel cap is not properly installed.
+- Use only an approved gasoline container to store fuel. - Never fill the gasoline container in the vehicle cargo box or on the vehicle an electrical static discharge may ignite the fuel. - Strictly adhere to instructions in Vehicle fueling procedure. - Never start or operate the engine if the fuel cap is not properly installed.